-IRISS held the launch of its Leading for Outcomes series, which is designed to support teams towards an outcomes-focused approach to service provision on the 24th of June 2011.
+Iriss held the launch of its Leading for Outcomes series, which is designed to support teams towards an outcomes-focused approach to service provision on the 24th June 2011.

 Using the guides in practice: the statutory sector and training.
 Martin Kettle, Glasgow Caledonian University and South Lanarkshire Council.